kubeflow/website/content/en/docs/started/installing-kubeflow.md

 {{% alert title="Distribution Names" color="info" %}}
 Some distributions have names like `Kubeflow on <PLATFORM>`.
-Please note, they are not the "official installation method" for Kubeflow on that platform, it is simply the name of a distribution.
+Please note, they are __not__ the only way to use Kubeflow on that platform, it is simply the name of a distribution.

 There are discussions about renaming these distributions to avoid confusion with others that may be available on the same platform.
 {{% /alert %}}